 SB 1176 – WET RECKLESS PLEA

 SB 1176 is the easiest alcohol education program and is commonly ordered as a term of probation after a “wet reckless” plea.
 This program is not available after a DUI conviction because by law a DUI conviction has to be accompanied by a more rigorous program.
-The only requirement to complete an SB 1176 program is the completion of 12-hours of “educational component” of the first offender AB 541 DUI program.
+The only requirement to complete an SB 1176 program is the completion of a 12-hour “educational component” of the first offender AB 541 DUI program.

 AB 541 – FIRST OFFENDER PROGRAM

 AB 541 program is required to be completed as a term of the probation for a first offense driving under the influence conviction with a blood alcohol concentration below .20% and where the defendant did not refuse to take the chemical test after the arrest.
 In Los Angeles County AB 541 is 3 months long and consists of 12 hours of alcohol and drug education, 18 hours of group counseling, and 3 individual counseling sessions.

 AB 762 – is a Six Months “First Time Offender Program With Excessive Blood Alcohol Concentration or a Refusal to Submit to a Chemical Test.

 Sometimes the prosecutor will offer it as a part of the plea, however, legally, there is no requirement to participate in it because AB 762 was replaced by a 9-month program known as AB 1353.
 So now AB 762 is mainly used as a plea bargain tool to avoid a 9-month program.
 AB 762 consists of 12 hours of alcohol and drug education, 36 hours of group counseling, and 4 individual counseling sessions.